doggedwings/Self-Balancing-Robot/README.md

 # Roadmap for version 2

-Custom PCB replacing the breadboard with a 2-layer board carrying the ESP32, both A4988S, the IMU, and multi-rail power regulation.
-Breadboard contact resistance and floating jumpers are the current biggest source of unexplained behaviour.
+Custom PCB replacing the breadboard.
+A 2 layer board carrying the ESP32, both A4988s, the IMU, and separate regulation for each rail.
+Breadboard contact resistance and jumpers working loose are the biggest source of unexplained behaviour right now.

+Xbox controller over Bluetooth instead of the web page, for lower latency and analog stick control.

-Aesthetics - enclosed printed shell, hidden wiring, proper face panel for the LED eyes.
+Aesthetics.
+Enclosed printed shell, hidden wiring, proper face panel.

-IMU upgrade - moving to a BNO055 for onboard sensor fusion instead of filtering raw MPU6050 output in firmware.
+IMU upgrade to a BNO055, which does sensor fusion onboard instead of filtering raw MPU6050 output in firmware.